 Connecting and sharing ideas

-There was such a wealth of inspiring speakers and activities it’s hard to summarise, but to give those who weren’t there a flavour of the weekend: Caroline Lucas’ talk about the new, collaborative politics we can all help to shape was really well received, as were the Eden Project’s Tim Smit, Embercombe’s Mac Macartney, Friends of the Earth’s Craig Bennett and the hundreds of other contributions and performers who made up the incredible programme.
+There was such a wealth of inspiring speakers and activities it’s hard to summarise, but to give those who weren’t there a flavour of the weekend: Caroline Lucas’ talk about the new, collaborative politics we can all help to shape was really well received, as were the Eden Project’s Tim Smit; Embercombe’s Mac Macartney; Friends of the Earth’s Craig Bennett and the dozens of other contributions and performers who made up the incredible programme.